Jacob Melchior van Herck: Life

 Little is known about the life of Jacob Melchior van Herck.
-His birth place and birth date are unknown.
-He was registered in the guild year 1691-1692 at the Antwerp Guild of Saint Luke as an apprentice of Gaspar Peeter Verbruggen the Younger, a leading still life painter in Antwerp.
+His birthplace and birth date are unknown.
+He was registered in the guild year 1691–1692 at the Antwerp Guild of Saint Luke as an apprentice of Gaspar Peeter Verbruggen the Younger, a leading still life painter in Antwerp.
 Gaspar Peeter Verbruggen the Younger was also his half-brother or possibly, his brother-in-law.

 In the guild year 1694-1695 van Herck was registered as a master in the Antwerp Guild.
 In 1720 he became a deacon of the Guild, a position which he held for two years.
 He became a deacon again in 1734 and 1735.
 He is last mentioned in the records of the Guild in 1735.

-Cornelis Moniaert was registered as his apprentice in the guild year 1698-1699.
+Cornelis Moniaert was registered as his apprentice in the guild year 1698–1699.

 It is not clear where or when he died but is must have been in or after 1735.